A GUIDED TOUR OF THE ESBE FACTORY MUSEUM

 Even though SKF had now bought large parts of the company and had also scrapped the factory in Reftele, this wouldn’t stop Johan August from continuing his diligent work.
 Instead, he put his future plans in action and began rebuilding the company.

-”SKF sent down to men from Gothenburg who broke all the machines in the factory.
+”SKF sent down two men from Gothenburg who broke all the machines in the factory.
 They were mainly looking to consolidate the range of ball bearings and did not want to run the business here”, says Mats and continues “But Johan August only saw opportunities and in 1931he started a plumbing company that could both help the village, and later on also test our own products”.

 In 1935, ESBE’s first shunt valve was launched – the ESBE model 100.
 Since Johan August also ran the plumbing business, the possibilities to test the new valves were great.
 And, to test the products thoroughly was something Johan August attached great importance to.
 One of his enduring mottos was: